jannis-kiriasis/the-checklistar/README.md

 I've also used alt tags to describe images and aria labels to describe links.
 The pages have been structured using semantic HTML markup.

-The Lighthouse accessibility test also reports an accessibility score of 100/100.

-A Lighthouse report is available in a few paragraphs below in the testing section.

 ## SEO